We’re All in this Alone, Together

-I am on holiday in a small city in central Mexico, population in the city proper about 75,000.
+I am on holiday in a small city in central Mexico; the population in the city proper is about 75,000.
 The streets are narrow.
 Most are one-way.

-There are no traffic lights or stop signs in the city proper.
+There are no traffic lights or stop signs.
 (Zero.
 Cero.
 Nothing.
 Nada.)
-Yet the traffic flows at an easy pace, pedestrians cross the street effortlessly.
+Yet the traffic flows at an easy pace; pedestrians cross the street effortlessly.

 The pace is what it is.
 There are no horns blasting in an attempt to get traffic to move faster than it is.
 Instead, people watch out for each other, letting the one who gets to the corner first go next.
 There is a gentle flow of movement as people move through the city on foot or in an automobile.

-For me there is a gentleness and an ease that is palpable.
-A kindness and consideration.
-A paying attention, noticing there is someone else sharing the street.
+For me, there is a gentleness and an ease that is palpable.
+Kindness and consideration.
+Paying attention, noticing there is someone else sharing the street.
 We figure out how to move towards our personal next together.

 I like it.